 bringing images into Keyboard

 Using this approach, stories can be shared globally, and changed in minutes.
-The hand-drawn images ensure that no-one gets hung-up on colors or copy writing, and they require a little creativity on the part of the reader, which gets the gears turning and leads to fantastic questions.
+The hand-drawn images ensure that no-one gets hung-up on colors or copy, and they require a little creativity on the part of the reader, which gets the gears turning and leads to fantastic questions.